jennarowan/FlaskApp/README.md

-This is a school project for SDEV 300 at UMGC.

-The goal is to build a simple Flask app that features user registration, login, password update, and logout features.
+This is a project to build a simple Flask app that features user registration, login, password update, and logout features.

 Usernames and passwords are stored in a database, with the passwords hashed in sha512.